hstoklosa/braindump/java/notes/spring-boot/jpa-custom-queries.md

 Those can be linked together to create a [composite repository](https://www.baeldung.com/spring-data-composable-repositories).

-Also, the [JPA Criteria API](https://www.baeldung.com/hibernate-criteria-queries) is leveraged to build dynamic queries.
+The [JPA Criteria API](https://www.baeldung.com/hibernate-criteria-queries) is also leveraged to build dynamic queries.

 ```java
 public interface UserRepositoryCustom {